-Learning to be a responsible citizen is an important part of the education at Clinton Community College.
-Existing and thriving in a college community requires students to possess and display responsibility, integrity and decency, and to depend on these qualities in other people.
-As members of this community, students are expected to help support the wide array of personal, academic, and career goals shared by others, through adhering to the Code of Student Conduct that follows.
-Doing so will enable Clinton Community College to support all of its students in a positive, progressive, and inclusive manner as they pursue their goals.
+Being a responsible citizen in our college community is an important part of your education on our campus.
+Existing and thriving in this community requires you to possess and display responsibility, integrity and decency, and to depend on these qualities in other people.
+As student members of this community, we call upon you to help us support the wide array of personal, academic, and career goals you share by adhering to the Code of Student Conduct that follows.
+Doing so will enable this community to support you in a positive, progressive, and inclusive manner as you pursue your goals.